-(2) Represents awards under the Performance Share Award Program for 2021, 2022 and 2023, each with a 36-month performance period commencing on April 1 and ending on March 31 of the applicable years.
-Awards for the relevant performance share program period are immediately vested following the performance period the Compensation upon certification Committee's of performance results and the amount earned, but commencing with the 2021 awards, earned shares are subject to a one-year post-vesting holding period.
+- (2) Represents awards under the Performance Share Award Program for 2021, 2022 and 2023, each with a 36-month performance period commencing on April 1 and ending on March 31 of the applicable years.
+Awards for the relevant performance share program period are immediately vested following the performance period upon the Compensation Committee's certification of performance results and the amount earned, but commencing with the 2021 awards, earned shares are subject to a one-year post-vesting holding period.
 Under the Performance Share Award Program, the actual award value for 2023, 2022 and 2021 can range from 50% to 175% of target.
 No shares will be earned under these awards if performance achievement is below threshold with respect to the applicable program.
 See the "Performance Shares" section of the CD&A beginning on page 27.
-The number of shares reported 2023 and for the 2022 Performance Share Award Program reflects the target payout level of 100%, and for 2021 Performance Share Award Program reflects the maximum payout level of 175%, based on during performance the performance periods through December 31, 2023.
-The actual number of shares earned under each Performance Share Award Program will be determined following the completion of the applicable performance period based on our relative TSR performance.

-(3) Value based on the December 31, 2023 closing share price of \$33.41.
+The number of shares reported for the 2023 and 2022 Performance Share Award Program reflects the target payout level of 100%, and for 2021 Performance Share Award Program reflects the maximum payout level of 175%, based on performance during the performance periods through December 31, 2023.
+The actual number of shares earned under each Performance Share Award Program will be determined following the completion of the applicable performance period based on our relative TSR performance. - (3) Value based on the December 31, 2023 closing share price of \$33.41.